 Emily has taught in Germanic Studies and the Humanities Core since 2014.
 In 2015, she served as the Graudate Co-ordinator and Language Instructor for the Ferdinand Stern Vienna in Western Civilizations Study Abroad Program.
 From 2016-2017 she was a Writing Intern in the Humanities.

-2021 (forthcoming).
+2022 (forthcoming).
 “Beethoven through the Lens of International Cinema.”
-In Beethoven in Context, edited by Glenn Stanley and John Wilson.
+In Beethoven in Context, edited by John Wilson and Glenn Stanley.
 Cambridge University Press.

-2020 (forthcoming).
+2020.
 “Widerhall des Unbehagens.
-Beethoven im NS-Kino.“ In Beethoven und der Film, edited by Stephan Ahrens.
+Beethoven im NS-Kino.”
+In Vom Klang Bewegt: Das Kino und Ludwig van Beethoven, edited by Stephan Ahrens.
 Berlin: Bertz und Fischer.

 2019.
 Review of Klang als Geschichtsmedium.
 Perspektiven für eine auditive Geschichtsschreibung, edited by Anna Langenbruch.
 Bielefeld: Transcript, 2018.
 H-Soz-Kult, June 7, 2019.

 2018.
 Review of Musical Modernism and German Cinema from 1913 to 1933, by Francesco Finocchiaro.
 London, New York: Palgrave Macmillan, 2017.
 Filmblatt 66/67 (Autumn).